wiggocd/nmp/README.md

 ## Usage

 To download an application package, go to the releases section.
-For optimal results, load your music from your home music folder.

 ## Prerequisites to Build